G-Kamalesh/Portfolio_DA/README.md

-# 🧑‍💼 Kamalesh's Data Analyst Portfolio
+# 🧑‍💼 Kamalesh's Jr Data Scientist/Data Analyst Portfolio
 Welcome to my interactive Data Analyst portfolio built using Streamlit!
 This portfolio showcases my data projects, visualizations, technical skills, and professional experience—all in one place.

 🚀 Live Portfolio